 The views from Alnmouth across the Royal Border Bridge and into Edinburgh are well worth taking the journey for alone.
 Some of the trains stop at these places so time allowing, you are able to, why not hop off and get some beach time before arriving in the city?
 How many train journeys can boast that feature?

-Make sure that you find time to see the beautiful Banburgh castle which is between Alnmouth and Berwick and combines the beauty of coastal landscape, golden beach and a magnificent castle- breath-taking.
+Make sure that you find time to see the beautiful Bamburgh castle which is between Alnmouth and Berwick and combines the beauty of the coastal landscape, golden beach and a magnificent castle- breathtaking.

 Submitted by Melanie Varey from Two Plus Dogs

 Embark on a grandiose journey through the Emerald Isle by hopping aboard the island’s first luxury sleeper train.